-The political elite still talk about the evils of "profit maximization."
-Rand- in a roundabout way- demonstrates why profit maximization is not the way most organizations survive and thrive.
-Trading off short-term profits for long-term growth is the only way most organizations sustain themselves.
+The political elite still talk about the evils of "profit maximization" which Rand- in a roundabout way- demonstrates why profit maximization is not the way most organizations survive and thrive (trading off short-term profits for long-term growth is the only way most organizations sustain themselves).

-Rand attributes the pending collapse of society to the "looters and moochers " created by politicians who appear to be motivated by the the spirit of collectivism, but, in essence, are actually fueled by the need to gain power over others and riches for themselves.
+Rand attributes the pending collapse of society to the "looters and "moochers " created by politicians motivated by the outward appearance of the spirit of collectivism, but, In essence, are actually fueled by the need to gain power over others and riches for themselves.

 Looters appropriate property belonging to contributing members of society (i.e., producers) through force and fear tactics.

-Atlas shrugged was an instant success.
+Atlas Shrugged was an instant success.
 Of course, it drew it share of outspoken critics, who appeared horrified (and expressed what could be called "injured innocence") concerning Rand's major thesis.
-A thesis that's proving remarkably true.
+A thesis that many believe is proving remarkably true.